-In Table 1, we note for van 'of' a relatively high percentage of 21% occurrences of PP-internal alleen.
-This is due to a syntactic factor: of the first 20 occurrences of the order van alleen de, all 20 were cases of PPs inside a larger nominal phrase, whereas of the first 20 occurrences of alleen van de, all 20 were cases of PPs that did not form part of a larger noun phrase.
-The relatively high percentage of P-Adv-NP orders for P=van may then simply be a reflection of the fact that van-PPs are more often nominal modifiers than other PPs.
-As was noted in e.g. Bayer (1996), focus particles do not adjoin to adnominal PPs, cf. e.g. the following Dutch examples (judgments are ours):
+In Table 1, we note for van 'of' a relatively high percentage-21% of occurrences-of PP-internal alleen 'only'.
+This is due to a syntactic factor: of the first 20 occurrences of the order van alleen de, all 20 were cases of PPs inside a larger nominal phrase, whereas of the first 20 occurrences of alleen van de, all 20 were cases of PPs that did not form part of a larger NP.
+The relatively high percentage of P-Adv-NP orders for P=van may then simply be a reflection of the fact that van-PPs are nominal modifiers more often than other PPs are.
+As was noted in, e.g., Bayer (1990, 1996), focus particles do not adjoin to adnominal PPs; cf., e.g., the following Dutch examples (judgements are ours):